 The Lodge at Glendorn, Bradford PA

 Situated on 1,500 acres, Glendorn was built in 1927 as a country retreat for oil baron, Clayton Dorn, and his large family.
 When the property went up for auction in 2009, locals feared that the land would be grabbed by lumber companies eager to clear it.

 Stop at a call box by the property’s wrought iron gate, check in, and you’ll be swept through a dense hardwood forest on a tree-line lane leading to a small reception house.
 Along the way, you might see one of three fishing ponds and streams that are sprinkled throughout the landscape, along with several luxury cabins.

 A friendly staff member greets you at your car, determines your needs, and, if staying there, guides you to your room in the “Big House” – part log cabin, part Swiss Chalet, part tree house and 100% exquisite.

-Guestrooms at Lodge at Glendorn
+Guest Rooms at Lodge at Glendorn

 The three-room Dorn Suite is perfect for a honeymoon or anniversary couple who wish to avoid the hoopla of a big city or trendy inn.
 Prior to arrival, the wood fireplace is lit – a bottle of wine and two stem glasses reflect the dancing flames.

-The Suite, with two real wood-burning fireplaces, a library of leather bound books (the Complete Works of Shakespeare), an enclosed patio room, plenty of bunnies in bronze, porcelain and paintings (Mrs. Dorn loved rabbits), pillow-top bed and, in keeping with the preserved heritage of the home, a vintage bathroom, feels slightly nautical.
-Minus the working fireplace, the sleeping quarters could be mistaken for a ship’s cabin- albeit a stately one fit for the Captain.
+The Suite, with two real wood-burning fireplaces, a library of leather bound books (the Complete Works of Shakespeare), an enclosed patio room, pillow-top bed and, in keeping with the preserved heritage of the home, a vintage bathroom, feels slightly nautical.
+There are also plenty of bunnies in bronze, porcelain and paintings.
+(Mrs. Dorn, apparently, loved rabbits).

 Dinner begins with cocktails and hor d’oeuvres in a billiards room built for whisky and cigars after the hunt.
 So by the time you wander into the great room, crackling fire, all cozy, rustic and elegant at the same time, you are primed for a transcendent meal.